Miss Kerala 2019: Contestants

-Death of the titleholders
+Tragic Deaths of Miss Kerala 2019 and Runner-Up in Car Crash

-In the early morning of Monday, November 1, 2021, the winner of Miss Kerala 2019 and the 1st runner-up were killed in a car crash on the Vyttila-Palarivattom Bypass in Kochi.
-Ansi Kabeer and Anjana Shajan died instantly after the car they were riding in lost control and crashed into a tree while attempting to dodge a vehicle on two wheels.
+On the early morning of Monday, November 1, 2021, a tragic car accident claimed the lives of Ansi Kabeer, Miss Kerala 2019, and Anjana Shajan, the first runner-up.
+The fatal crash occurred on the Vyttila-Palarivattom Bypass in Kochi.
+The vehicle they were traveling in lost control while attempting to evade a two-wheeler and subsequently collided with a tree, resulting in instant death for both occupants.

-In Chakkaraparambu, the incident took place near the Holiday Inn hotel.
-Two other guys in the automobile were critically hurt and were sent to the Ernakulam Medical Center (EMC) in Palarivattom for treatment.
-Only minor injuries were sustained by the riders.
+The incident took place near the Holiday Inn hotel in Chakkaraparambu.
+Two other passengers in the car sustained critical injuries and were rushed to the Ernakulam Medical Center (EMC) in Palarivattom for immediate medical attention.
+The occupants of the two-wheeler involved in the accident suffered only minor injuries.